 Once you’ve made a list of providers, you might want to try calling their offices and asking a few questions.
 The way that the staff answers your questions can say a lot about the provider.
-You first need to find out if the provider is covered by your health plan and if he/she is taking new patients.
+You first need to find out if the provider is covered by your health plan and if they are taking new patients.
 If you don’t know if the provider is board certified or what their training is, you can ask!

 Some other questions you might ask include: